Zaporozhian Sich: Formation

 The Zaporozhian Sich emerged as a method of defence by Slavic colonists against the frequent and devastating raids of Crimean Tatars, who captured and enslaved hundreds of thousands of Ukrainians, Belarusians and Poles to supply the Crimean slave trade in operations called "the harvesting of the steppe".
-The Ukrainians created a self-defence force, the Cossacks, to stop the Tatars, and built sichi, fortified camps that were later united to form a central fortress, the Zaporozhian Sich.
+The Ukrainians created a self-defence force, the Cossacks, to stop the Tatars, and built sichs, fortified camps that were later united to form a central fortress, the Zaporozhian Sich.

+The location of the Sich, just beyond the Dnieper rapids was a key factor for the development and organisation of the early Cossack movement.
+The nine different rapids on this 70 km long part of the river made navigation upstream (towards Kyiv) by boat practically impossible, as the boats had to be left or slowly portaged across.
+Sailing downstream, while easier, was also dangerous and required intimate knowledge of the area.
+This protected the areas north of the rapids from Ottoman expansion whilst also limiting the ability of the Polish-Lithuanian Commonwealth to fully control the area south of them.

+Despite the steppe south of the rapids being largely flat and suitable for the nomadic Tatars, the immediate area of the Sich was difficult to traverse, largely due to being dominated by a large wetland known as the Great Meadow (Великий Луг).
+Littered with hundreds of small islands, marshes and woods, the Great Meadow also provided the Zaporozhians with plentiful pasture, game and honey.
+This made it an attractive and defensible outpost for access to the surrounding Wild Fields.

-Prince Dmytro Vyshnevetsky established the first Zaporozhian Sich on the island of Small (Mala) Khortytsia in 1552, building a fortress at Niz Dnieprovsky (Lower Dnieper) and placing a Cossack garrison there; Tatar forces destroyed the fortress in 1558.
+In the 1550s, prince Dmytro Vyshnevetsky built Khortytsia Castle at a location only known as "Little Khortytsia Island"; it is disputed whether this was "the first Zaporozhian Sich" or not.
+He placed a Cossack garrison there; Crimean Tatar forces destroyed the fortress in 1558.
 The Tomakivka Sich was built on a now-inundated island to the south, near the modern city of Marhanets; the Tatars also razed that sich in 1593.
-A third sich soon followed, on Bazavluk Island, which survived until 1638, when it was destroyed by a Polish expeditionary force suppressing a Cossack uprising.
+A third sich soon followed, the Bazavluk Sich, which survived until 1638, when it was destroyed by a Polish expeditionary force suppressing a Cossack uprising.
 These settlements, founded during the 16th century, were already complex enough to constitute an early proto-state.